richardpiazza/CodeQuickKit/README.md

 #### WebAPI.swift

-A wrapper for `NSURLSession` for communication with REST API's.
+A wrapper for `URLSession` for communication with JSON API's.